silpajitesh/mlops-on-gcp/README.md

 This section contains hands-on labs for instructor led ML Engineering mini workshops.

 ### Code Samples
-This section compiles  samples demonstrating design and code patterns for a variety of ML Engineering topics.
+This section compiles  samples demonstrating design and code patterns for a variety of ML Engineering topics. ..dsfds